michelgokan/michelgokan/README.md

 ### Welcome to Michel's GitHub Page! 👋

 My name is _Michel Gokan Khan_ & I'm a computer science researcher.
-I'm currently conducting research as a PostDoc at KTH Royal Institute of Technology in collaboration with AstraZeneca in ML-Driven Optimization of Production in Industry 5.0.
+I was conducting research as a PostDoc at KTH Royal Institute of Technology in collaboration with AstraZeneca in ML-Driven Optimization of Production in Industry 5.0.
 I have a PhD in computer science from KAU Sweden 🇸🇪.
 My focus was optimizing service function chains in the context of cloud native computing with use cases in 5G networks and NFV through deep learning.

 > *IMPORTANT NOTE*: Unless otherwise mentioned in the `README.md`, any contributions or repositories on my account are not affiliated with any organization, company, or institution I am or was affiliated with.